Willyb15/Data-Science-Python/week4/day7-intro_to_classes/classes_assignment.md

 1. The first thing you are going to do is to remove the `add_question_asked` method from `OurClass`.
 You can also remove the `questions_asked` attribute that is stored on the class, too.
 In terms of the `add_question_asked` method though, we are going to end up moving it into the `Member` class we will build, so it might be a good idea to keep that code in your back pocket.
 2. Next, you should add an attribute to the class called `members`.
 Modify the `__init__` function so that it takes an additional parameter, called `members`, which will be stored as the `members` attribute on the class.
 Make the default value in the `__init__` method definition for this `None`.
 Then, in the `__init__` method itself, if a value for the `members` parameter is passed in, use that to assign to the `members` attribute.
 Otherwise, initialize the `members` attribute to an empty list (**Note**: We didn't use an empty list as the default value for the `members` attribute because it is bad practice to use mutable data types for default values).
 3. Now, alter the `add_class_members` method in `OurClass` to not take in a number (e.g. the `num` parameter), but instead a new member.
 Change the function definition to take in that member parameter, and then add that member to the `members` list attribute of the class.
 You should keep the rest of the code the same (i.e. adding 1 to the `size` attribute of the class and checking the `at_capacity` attribute of the class).
 4. Finally, let's refactor our code a little bit.
 We're checking the capacity twice above, once in the `__init__` method and then once in the `add_class_members` method.
 Let's instead just build this into the `check_if_at_capacity` method.
-Change that method so that we simply check if we are over a certain size (lets say 31) and returns a `True` or `False`.
+Change that method so that we simply check if we are over a certain size (lets say 31) and return a `True` or `False`.
 After modifying this method, change the code in the `__init__` and `add_class_members` methods to take advantage of it.

 ### Part 2 - Building out the `Member` class

 Now we're going to start working on the `Member` class.
-Then we'll cycle back to actually have the `Member` class interact with the `OurClass` class.
+Then, we'll cycle back to actually have the `Member` class interact with the `OurClass` class.

 1. Start out and define the `Member` class.
 Construct it such that users of the class need to instantiate it with an inputted `name`, `hair_color`, and `birthdate` (i.e. these will be accepted in the `__init__` method).
 2. Now, alter the `__init__` such that it creates a `questions_asked` attribute that starts out as an empty list.